aleho/onlyoffice-ce-docker-license/README.md

 ## Thanks

-This repo is heavily inspired by the works of [Zegorax/OnlyOffice-Unlimited](https://github.com/Zegorax/OnlyOffice-Unlimited).
+This repo was heavily inspired by the works of [Zegorax/OnlyOffice-Unlimited](https://github.com/Zegorax/OnlyOffice-Unlimited).